fossasia/eventyay-talk/doc/developer/setup.rst

 a schedule and the event is currently running), and ``over``. ``schedule`` is the default value.

-If you want to see pretalx in a different language than English, you have to compile our language files::
+If you want to see eventyay in a different language than English, you have to compile our language files::

     (env)$ python manage.py compilemessages